microsoftgraph/msgraph-sdk-design/graph-kiota/graph-kiota.md

 ```
 var response = new serviceClient.me().get();
-PageIterator(service, response)
+PageIterator(serviceClient, response)
 ```

 - The service library should extend the capabilities of the core library, that is, a user using service client should not require to create or use a core client to access any functionality.
+-  Some options to  achieve this (TBD):
-- This can be achieved by maintaining a parent abstract class for the core and the service client.
+ -  Maintain a parent abstract class for the core and the service client.
+ -  `GraphServiceClient` extends the `GraphCoreClient`.

 ### More questions